 The present edition of the Compendium is considered to be a first step of an evolving process.
 It does therefore not represent an exhaustive source of information on this topic.
-Members of UN COPUOS and international organizations are invited to provide information on their mechanism they have adopted, based on the template developed, or to update their profile if necessary.
-The editors are prepared to integrate new profiles or adjustments after the first distribution of the Compendium in the LSC.
+States and international organizations are invited to provide information on their mechanism they have adopted, based on the template developed, or to update their profile if necessary.
 Ultimately, it is hoped that this document will provide a comprehensive reference to support UN COPUOS Members in their coordinated efforts towards space debris mitigation.